status-im/nimbus-eth2/docs/the_nimbus_book/src/advanced.md

 # Advanced Usage for Developers

-Latest updates happen in the `devel` branch which is merged into `master` every week on Tuesday before deploying a new testnets
+Latest updates happen in the `devel` branch which is merged into `master` every week on Tuesday.

-The following sections explain how to setup your build environment on your platform.
+This page contains tips and tricks for developers, further resources, along with information on how to set up your build environment on your platform.

+### Ubuntu guide

+See [this excellent resource](https://medium.com/@SomerEsat/guide-to-staking-on-ethereum-2-0-ubuntu-medalla-nimbus-5f4b2b0f2d7c) for detailed step-by-step guide on how to stake on eth2 with Ubuntu.

+It contains instructions on how to:

+- Configure a newly running Ubuntu server instance
+- Configure and run an eth1 node as a service
+- Compile and configure the Nimbus client for eth 2, phase 0 (Medalla testnet)
+- Install and configure [Prometheus](https://prometheus.io/) metrics and set up a [Grafana](https://grafana.com/) dashboard

 ### Windows dev environment